e18e/e18e/docs/blog/august-contributions-showcase.md

 To get an idea of the change, take a look at the npmgraph [before](https://npmgraph.js.org/?q=payload@2) and [after](https://npmgraph.js.org/?q=payload@3.0.0-beta.100).

+## postcss

+The PostCSS maintainers are taking a good focus on e18e lately.
+In [postcss-mixins](https://www.npmjs.com/package/postcss-mixins), the size has gone from 1.3MB to 930KB, dropping ~15 dependencies.

+Great work by [@sitnikcode](https://x.com/sitnikcode) and the team on taking an e18e focus recently.

 # Get involved

 If you want to help out, [join the discord](https://chat.e18e.dev).
 We'd love to have the help :pray: